jgeumlek/MoltenGamepad/README.md

 The only linked libraries under this default target are libudev, libpthread, and libdl.

-Currently two plugins can optionally be built into MoltenGamepad when compiling, `wiimote` and `steamcontroller`.
-By default, only the former is set to be built.
+Currently three plugins can optionally be built into MoltenGamepad when compiling, `wiimote`, `joycon`, and `steamcontroller`.
+By default, only the wiimote plugin is set to be built.
 Modify the lines at the beginning of the Makefile to control whether these plugins are included.

 Plugins can also be set to be built as external plugins.
 These plugins will need to be moved to a `plugins` folder inside MG's config directory in order to be found and loaded.
 (Plugins will only be loaded if MG is started with the `--load-plugins` option).